docstring-inheritance is a Python package that eliminates the need to write and maintain duplicate docstrings.

 """

-provides functions to inherit the docstring of a callable from a string.
+docstring-inheritance provides functions to inherit the docstring of a callable from a string.

 This is typically used to inherit the docstring of a function from another function.

-function to inherit docstrings in google format.
+Use the inherit_google_docstring function to inherit docstrings in google format.

-function to inherit docstrings in numpy format.
+Use the inherit_numpy_docstring function to inherit docstrings in numpy format.

 from docstring_inheritance import inherit_google_docstring